SkyAlpha/luminus-rpg/README.md

 | `npm run jsdoc` | Generates the JSDoc for the Project.
 After generating the JSDoc, it will open up the JSDoc in your web browser. |
 | `npm run tutorial` | Opens the Tutorial Page, teaching all the basics of the Template.|
 | `npm run publish-git --message="my awesome message"` | IF you have the access rights, Publishes the game to the official git-pages repository.|

+## Using specific Plugins

+The Luminus RPG template has a lot of plugins that are the core of it's mechanics.
+You might just want one of the plugins to use in your game.
+Just try to copy and paste a plugin and it's dependencies in your already created game.
+I haven't tested it yet, I will try it ASAP.

 ## Writing Code